dfparker2002/camelympics/ReadMe.txt

 and pushes them the clients using websockets, by throttling 5 seconds between images.

-Read about it at http://www.ofbizian.com, when the post is ready.
+Read about it at http://www.ofbizian.com/2012/08/olympics-image-loader-powered-by-camel.html

 ========================================